 Your COVID-19 Impact

-Henry Ford Health System is grateful for the hundreds of foundations, corporations, friends and community members who have come together to ensure that COVID-19 patients and front-line care teams have everything they need in their fight against this pandemic.
+Henry Ford Health is grateful for the hundreds of foundations, corporations, friends and community members who have come together to ensure that COVID-19 patients and front-line care teams have everything they need in their fight against this pandemic.

 Here are some stories of the amazing impact that you are having to heal patients, support medical staff and stop the transmission of the virus.
 Thank you again for your ongoing generosity—and stay safe.